-Today I’m bringing you my second whipped cream recipe in my miniseries – Small Batch Peanut Butter Whipped Cream!
+Today I’m bringing you my favorite whipped cream recipe ever – Peanut Butter Whipped Cream!

-Recently I posted my Small Batch Homemade Whipped Cream and Small Batch Homemade Chocolate Whipped Cream.
-If you thought those recipes were good, I found a way to make them even better.
+If you thought those whipped cream recipes were good, I found a way to make them even better.

 Peanut butter whipped cream is nothing new on this blog.
-I’ve been pairing it with hot chocolate for years.
+I’ve been pairing it with Peanut Butter Hot Chocolate for years.
 After all, chocolate and peanut butter is the best duo ever.

-After years of making it, I figured out how to scale down whipped cream to make a small batch, which makes enough whipped cream for two servings.
+After years of making it, I figured out how to scale it down and make small batch whipped cream, which makes enough whipped cream for two servings.

 Since whipped cream isn’t something that lasts more than 1-2 days, you end up throwing away the leftovers.

-Who wants to throw out peanut butter whipped cream?!
+Who wants to throw out whipped peanut butter?!

-With only 4 ingredients and 5 minutes of whipping time, you will never buy canned again.
+With only 4 ingredients and 5 minutes of whipping time, you will never buy whipped peanut butter again.

 I highly recommend buying heavy whipping cream instead of whipping cream (without the word heavy in it).